desech/studio-react/README.md

 - Anchor links need to follow this format `/contact.html` with a backslash at the beginning and an `.html` extension at the end
   - `<a>` elements are converted to `<Link>` if the url is a relative one.
 But if there are overrides on that anchor element then we will keep it as an anchor tag.
 - Anywhere inside text you can write code like `{user.userId}` and it will be exported as react JSX code.
-But it's recommended you set data with `state` not manually add it in Desech Studio through text and attributes.
-This will help the designer to not have to deal with code.
+Element attributes and properties are also converted to code if they are wrapped between curly brackets, ie `{foo}`
   - If you add it as a component override, then it will no longer be parsed as code.
   - This happens because when dealing with html text, we use `dangerouslySetInnerHTML` and this doesn't render js code inside.
-  - As for property values, the overrides are coming from the component parent which has all the data stored as a json.
-Changing this from strings to actual code will show errors, since we will need those variables set in both the parent component and the child component that has the overrides.
 - `reactIf`, `reactFor`, etc can't be used as component overrides.
 If you do override them, then the overrides will simply be ignored.
 - If you're getting a babel error for `NODE_ENV`, then do what it says.
 Open the `_export/node_modules/babel-preset-react-app/index.js` file and set `const env = 'development'`
 - Make sure you set an `alt` value for images, otherwise react will complain about it
 - Instead of `<option>` elements with the `selected` attribute, you should add the attribute`defaultValue` on the `<select>` element.
 - SVG code inside html is poorly supported by JSX, so make sure the svg is clean without styles and meta tags
 - Note that React handles [white space differently](https://reactjs.org/blog/2014/02/20/react-v0.9.html#jsx-whitespace).
-In Desech Studio, you will need to add `{' '}` in between in the text inline elements that required it.
-It's ugly, but blame React for not going with the standards.
+In Desech Studio, you will need to add `{' '}` in between the text inline elements that require it.
 - If you use dots inside attribute/property names, React won't be able to parse the JSX code.
+- If you want to use curly brackets `{` and `}` as text, not as JSX code, then set `const [cb, ce, qb, qe] = ['{', '}', '"', '"']` in your `render()` function before the start block, and then in Desech Studio use it like so: `Some object {cb}id: 1{ce}`.
+This will make react to render it as `Some object {id: 1}`
+  - If the information is coming from the database, then you will have to parse your text and replace all curly brackets with the corresponding variable
+- When we replace attribute value strings with JSX code we will remove the extra quotes.
+If you have some random text inside an html element like `attribute="{curly}"`, after the replace, it will become `attribute={curly}`, without the quotes.
+  - If you want the quotes, then use this text inside Desech Studio `attribute={qb}{curly}{qe}`

 ### React attributes/properties